funatsufumiya/ofxMaxine/README.md

 Tested on oF 0.12.0

 > [!WARNING]
-> - The examples are not meaningful now, just value tests
+> - Some examples are not meaningful now, just value tests

 ## Pre-requisites